 To see the full story on these communities and to see the past winners, visit the Community of the Month page on our web site.

 Every month we appreciate the communities that are celebrating their anniversaries with us.
-Here are the clients that started with us in November.
+Here are the clients that started with us in January.

 Our goal has always been to create a positive, long term relationship with all of our client communities.
 We are very proud to be managing all of these communities.